Skip to content

 Why JJ?

-Most version control frustrations stem from Git’s architecture.
-Git was designed for Linux kernel development in 2005, with a staging area, detached HEAD states, and a branch model that fights modern workflows.
+Most version control frustrations stem from Git’s architecture—designed for Linux kernel development in 2005.
+Jujutsu (JJ) is a modern replacement built for today’s workflows:

-JJ’s operation log records every action you take—every rebase, every conflict resolution, everything. jj undo reverses any operation. jj op restore lets you time-travel to any previous state.
-Experimentation becomes safe.
+• Safe experimentation — The operation log records every action. jj undo reverses any operation. jj op restore time-travels to any state.

-JJ eliminates the staging area entirely.
-Your working directory is the commit.
+• No staging area — Your working directory is the commit.
 Edit files, they’re in the commit.
-No git add, no mental overhead about “unstaged changes.”
+No git add.

 Why LazyJJ?